Skip to main content

 - Authentication required for all /api/* routes except /api/auth/*

-For monorepos, nested AGENTS.md files in subdirectories take precedence over root-level versions.
-This allows specialized context for different packages or modules.
+For monorepos, nested AGENTS.md files in subdirectories take precedence over the root, allowing specialized context per package:

 /AGENTS.md (Global context)